Last Updated on April 21, 2022

 - Use a 5 mm Allen key to loosen the axle from the frame.

 - Pull out the axle to remove the wheel from the frame.
+Make sure that the back tire is aligned with the front wheel.

 Rear Tire Installation